Bachelor of Laws/Bachelor of Criminology and Justice

 -

-Students have the opportunity to gain practical experience at the on-campus Northern Suburbs Community Legal Centre and through the Criminal Justice Review Project (Innocence Project).
+Students have an opportunity to gain practical experience in collaboration with selected Community Legal Centres in Perth and through the Criminal Justice Review Project (Innocence Project).

 Clearances and/or Risk Management Protocols Required